Basketball Defense - Match-Up Press Defense

 "80" Match-up Press vs "2-Up"

-If the ball is passed into the corner below the block, we will definitely trap this with X4 and X5, while X2 plays the gap between O2 and the inbounder.
-If X2 can get the interception back to the inbounder, that's great.
+If the ball is passed into the corner below the block, we trap this with X4 and X5, while X2 plays the gap between O2 and the inbounder.
+If X2 can intercept the pass back to the inbounder, that's great.
 But X2 has to be sure he/she can get it, or the press is beaten.
 If X2 recognizes that he/she cannot get the reverse pass, X2 should then just contain the ball while all other defenders rotate.

 If the ball is speed-dribbled up the right sideline, the same press rules apply with X5 containing or chasing, X1 will "hit" looking to trap up the side with X5, while X3 rotates over looking to intercept the next pass up the sideline.
-Notice that X2, once he/she sees the ball going up the sideline, must immediately sprint back as once again X2 becomes the helpside back safetly.
+Notice that X2, once he/she sees the ball going up the sideline, immediately sprints back as once again X2 becomes the helpside back safety.

 "80" Match-up Press vs "3-Up"